 The market for commercial property insurance continues to be challenging.
-Below are several factors contributing to increasing premium for commercial property coverage.
+Below are several factors contributing to premium increases for commercial property coverage.

 1. Catastrophe Losses

 2. Property Replacement Costs

-The cost of construction has increased between 4% and 5% annually over the last five years.2 In 2020, total residential reconstruction costs increased 16.5%, led by a 51% increase in structural steel and a 22.7% increase in the cost of lumber.
+The cost of construction has increased 28% over the last five years.
+In 2021, total nonresidential reconstruction costs increased 16.5%, led by a 51% increase in structural steel and a 22.7% increase in the cost of lumber.
 Similarly, machinery and equipment replacement costs have increased 8.5% over the same time frame.
-Having the right insurance coverage limits to meet rising replacement costs is vital in case a business suffers a loss.
+Having the right insurance coverage limits to meet rising replacement costs is vital in case a business suffers a loss.3

 3. Skilled Labor Shortage

-Construction project delays and cancellations brought on by the pandemic coupled with an ongoing shortage of skilled workers is increasing the amount of time and money it takes to rebuild.
-A recent survey from the Associated General Contractors (AGC) of America found that over 50% of respondents reported difficulty in filling positions.
-Over a third noted it costs more to complete ongoing projects because of the pandemic.4
+Construction project delays and material shortages brought on by the pandemic, coupled with supply chain breakdowns and the ongoing shortage of skilled workers, are increasing the amount of time and money it takes to rebuild.
+A recent survey from the Associated General Contractors of America found that 89% of contractor respondents reported difficulty in filling positions.4

 4. Property Rate Need

-While the industry has seen incremental rate improvement for property exposures, the line’s profitability continues to be a challenge, resulting in a continued need for rate.
-This is driven by the industry's changing view of risk due to years of elevated catastrophe events, rising attritional (non-catastrophic) weather losses and increased frequency of severity in large fires.
-Rate increases above loss trend are expected to continue in 2021.5
+While the industry has seen improvements in rate and terms and conditions for property exposures, the line’s profitability continues to be a challenge, resulting in a continued need for rate.
+This is driven by the industry’s evolving view of risk associated with years of elevated catastrophe events, rising attritional (non-catastrophic) weather losses and the increased frequency of large fires.
+Rate increases above loss trend are expected to continue throughout 2022.5